This post may contain affiliate links

 Which is hotter, Habanero or Scotch Bonnet

-Wikipedia states that Scotch Bonnet and Havana chiles have precisely the same heating capacities of 100,000 to 350,000 Scoville units or Scoville units.
+Wikipedia states that Scotch Bonnet and Havana chiles have the same heating capacities of 100,000 to 350,000 Scoville or Scoville units.

 They are both equally spicy.
-Both are equally spicy.
+Both are similarly spicy.

 See Also: Chiltepin vs Pequin